kstenschke/doShell/README.md

 ### File manipulation

-All file manipulations allow as optional last argument a destination file path, if not given, they overwrite the given source file.
+All file manipulations commands output the manipulated file contents, to over/write results back to files, you can use the shell operator ``>``.

 | Command                                                         | Description                                             |